TheresaLui/SelfHelpContent_v2/articles/windows.windowsvirtualdesktop/microsoft-windowsvirtualdesktop-issues-configuring-your-domain.md

   ownershipid="Windows_Virtual_Desktop" />
 # WVD - Issues configuring your domain

-## Azure Windows Virtual Domain (WVD): Issues configuring your domain
+## Azure Windows Virtual Desktop: Issues configuring your domain

 Most customers can resolve their issues using the following steps.